sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries-measures0/abap-custom-analytical-queries-measures.md

 By using Custom Analytical Queries you do not need to understand the technical details.

 ### You will learn
 This tutorial teaches you the creation of a Custom Analytical Query and the addition of a Calculated Measures.
-You will also be able to edit your calculated Measures and define an Exception Aggregation.
+You will also be able to edit your calculated Measures and define an Exception Aggregation. dsfdsf sdfdsfds sdfdsf sdfsd fdsfdsf

 ---
 [ACCORDION-BEGIN [Step 1: ](Open Custom Analytical Queries Application)]